What is the Skilled Worker route?

 - There will be no limit on the number of skilled workers who can come to the UK.

-- Skilled workers can apply for unlimited visa extensions as compared to the Tier 2 (general) Visa route where skilled workers could apply for visa extension till 6 years.
+- Skilled workers can now apply for unlimited visa extensions – compared to the old Tier 2 (General) visa route where skilled workers could apply for extensions of up to six years.

-- Applicants can live, work, and establish themself in the UK and apply for ILR after completing 5 years in the UK.
+- Applicants can live, work, and establish themselves in the UK and apply for ILR after residing in the UK for five years.

-If on a Tier 2 (General) the maximum time a migrant could spend on Tier 2 was up to 6 years, with the Skilled Worker visa this has now been removed, meaning a migrant can be on the new skilled worker visa for as long as he or she continues to satisfy the route.
+Under the old system, the maximum time a migrant could spend on Tier 2 was up to six years.
+Now, however, this has been removed under the Skilled Worker route, meaning a migrant can be on the new visa for as long as he or she continues to satisfy the requirements.

-The level of English language required for the Skilled Worker Visa
+What level of English language is required for the Skilled Worker visa?

-The new candidates to the new immigration route can satisfy the English language requirement using their GCSE/A level or Scottish Highers certificates.
+Candidates wishing to apply for the Skilled Worker visa can satisfy the English language requirement using their GCSE/A level or Scottish Highers certificates.
 The current methods of proving English language ability, such as Degree taught in English or SELT will continue to apply.
 It is worth noting that if you are being sponsored to work as a doctor, dentist, nurse or midwife, you won’t be required to prove your knowledge of English if you’ve already passed an assessment that is accepted by the relevant regulated professional body.

 - A valid passport